i2-open/i2scim/README.md

 In the JSON world schema can be a controversial topic.
-In the SCIM world because many service providers will implement SCIM, there had to be a way to tell SCIM clients how to read and understand endpoints with slightly different set ups.
+In the SCIM world because many service providers will implement SCIM, there had to be a way to tell SCIM clients how to read and understand endpoints with slightly different set-ups.
 For example, one server may have only Users and Groups (the most common), but other servers may have other custom resource types like Devices, Applications, etc.

 In a SCIM server, resources are collected in top-level containers known as *Resource Types*.
 Each resource (record)